Here Are Some Great Things To Do In Heidelberg, Germany!

 Address: On Heiligenberg Hill

 Towering high above the city and the river – from the other side of the Neckar – is the mighty Heiligenberg.
-This 440 metre high hill actually has quite a few notable features to check out (in addition to the Philosophers’ Walk).
+This 440-metre high hill actually has quite a few features to check out (in addition to the Philosophers’ Walk)

-Two of the most important things up there are the amphitheatre and the Monestery Ruins!
-The Heidelberg Amphitheatre or “Heiligenberg Thingstätte” is a massive outdoor theatre that was originally built by the Third Reich for celebratory/performance purposes.
-It holds 8000 people seated – and is used today for different events and purposes.
+Two of the most known things up there are the amphitheatre and the Monastery Ruins!
+The Heidelberg Amphitheatre, or “Heiligenberg Thingstätte” as it’s also known as is a massive outdoor theatre that was originally built by the Third Reich for celebratory/performance purposes.

 The other thing to check out up there is the Monastery of St. Michael ruins or “Klosterruine St. Michael”.
 You can wander these outdoor ruins that make up the footprint of the old church that was built way back in 1023!

 It’s also good to know that while you can hike up (check out the “Snake Path”, too), there is also a road up and a car park up there near the top!

 Bonus: Discover Schwetizgen Castle

 If you’re looking for one more top-rated thing to check out in Heidelberg, you’ll want to head in the opposite direction of the Old Town and the Heidelberg Castle to Schweitzgen Castle.

 Although this is technically not an attraction that is located right in Heidelberg, it is located close by and a popular place to visit.
 That’s why we decided to include it as a bonus in this article!

 While the original grounds held a castle in the 1300s, the current shape and size are roughly from 1700s-era.
 It served as a summer house for the Electors (between Mannheim and Heidelberg), and is most known for the beautifully decorated Palace itself, the massive (and stunning) gardens, a grand theatre, and a mosque.